alexander-j-gardner/sky-beam-exam/README.md

 ## Improvements

-- I had difficulty getting either PubsubIO to serialize the VideoStreamEvent using AVRO
+- I had difficulty getting PubsubIO to serialize the VideoStreamEvent using AVRO
-- I tried to use fasterxml's AvroMapper or simply used the AvroCoder but ultimately this led to various errors that I didn't solve (yet!).
+- I tried to use fasterxml's AvroMapper or simply used the BEAM AvroCoder but ultimately this led to various errors that I didn't solve (yet!).
 In previous projects I used custom Coders to serialise non-serialisable objects.
 - Would add more Units to prove how many windows are emitted and how many events are contained within each window.